pcheng17/pcheng17.github.io/_dadjokes/index.md

 6. How many tickles does it take to make an octopus laugh?
 Ten tickles.
 7. Did you hear about the kidnapping at school?
 It's fine, he woke up.
 8. Why don't eggs tell each other jokes?
 Because they'll crack themselves up.
-9. Do you know why I brings two pairs of pants when I golf?
+9. Do you know why I bring two pairs of pants when I golf?
 In case I get a hole in one.
 10. Why is Peter Pan always flying?
 Because he Neverlands.
-11. Did you know french fries weren't cooked in France?
-They were cooked in Greece.
+11. Did you know french fries aren't cooked in France?
+They are cooked in Greece.
 12. I only know 25 letters of the alphabet... *How come?* I don't know "Y."
 13. Why doesn't "Where's Waldo" go to the gym?
 Because no one can spot him.